Skip to main content

 McArthur has received the Distinguished Service Medal, the Defense Superior Service Medal, the Defense Meritorious Service Medal (First Oak Leaf Cluster), the NASA Space Flight Medal and the NASA Exceptional Service Medal.

-His wife, Cindy, is a former OSU NASA Teaching from Space Project education specialist.
+His wife, Cynthia, is a former OSU NASA Teaching from Space Project education specialist.
 She now serves as program manager for the OSU Teaching from Space Project at the Johnson Space Center in Houston.

 MENUCLOSE